c0deisme/c0deisme.github.io/_posts/2020-08-05-3d_printing_gear.md

 date: 2020-08-05
 ---
 # 3D Printing Gear^^
-now, before I start, all of the Amazon links/"widgets" and stuff are links where i will get a small kickback if you click these.
+now, before I start, all of the Amazon links/"widgets" and stuff are links where i will get a small kickback if you click these, because of the Amazon-Partner Program.
 with that out of the way,
 lets begin^^